wikimedia/wikipedia-ios/README.md

 - NodeJS: The web portion of the app is built using [npm](npmjs.com) to install node packages and [grunt](http://gruntjs.com) to manage tasks.

 > _[nodenv](https://github.com/OiNutter/nodenv) is recommended for managing multiple node versions._

+- [Uncrustify](http://uncrustify.sourceforge.net) for formatting source code to conform to our Style Guide.
+You can install with homebrew  ```brew install uncrustify```

+> _[BBUncrustifyPlugin](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) is an easy way to uncrustify files within the Xcode UI.

 ## Building
 Once all the dependencies are installed, you'll have to do a couple of things before firing up Xcode and running the app: